 Digby to Annapolis Royal, ~43km via Bear River; or whale watching

 Ride from the fishing port of Digby to Annapolis Royal – site of the first European settlement in N. America, after the Vikings in Newfoundland.
 On the way, stop in Bear River, locally known as the little Switzerland of Nova Scotia. where many of the houses hang over the tidal river on stilts.
 This attractive little village had the first solar aquatics waste water management facility in North America, now a community greenhouse you can visit.
 Finish the afternoon visiting Fort Anne – the earliest British settlement in North America, the beautiful historic gardens (www.historicgardens.com), or the restored 17th century trading post at Port Royal.
-Choose from several excellent dinner options in Annapolis Royal.
 Whale watching by Zodiac is an extra option for today, if your group all agrees, instead of the ride.
 Please announce your preference at booking.
-BL
+BLD

 ~45km on Harvest Moon Trail, or ~81km along the Fundy Shore.